FSA & HSA for Doula Care: What's Eligible in 2026

 | Requires HDHP | No | Yes | No |

-| Covers parent's postpartum doula care | With LMN, plan-dependent | With LMN, plan-dependent | No (wrong account) |
+| Covers parent's postpartum recovery care | With Wellness or Medical Necessity Letter, plan-dependent | With Wellness or Medical Necessity Letter, plan-dependent | No (for parent recovery) |

-| Covers childcare while parent works | No | No | Yes |
+| Covers childcare while both parents work | No | No | Yes — Cooings provides a DCFSA Statement Template |

-What the IRS actually says about doula care
+What the IRS says about doula care

 How to submit a claim